Disentangled Representation Learning and Generation with Manifold Optimization: Ablation studies

+\textbf{Smaller encoder/decoder architecture:} In this section, we analyze the impact of the encoder/decoder architecture on the generation quality of considered models.
+The generation quality experiment of Section~\ref{sec:exp} is repeated on the fMNIST and MNIST dataset, where the architecture and hyperparameters are adapted from~\cite{dupont2018learning}.
+From Table~\ref{tab:smaller_arch} and Figure~\ref{fig:smaller_arch}, we see that the overall FID scores and generation quality have improved, however, the relative scores among the models did not change significantly.

-We discuss here the role of the optimization of $\St(\ell, m)$ on disentanglement in the case of a classical AE loss ($\sigma = 0$).
+\textbf{Analysis of St-RKM with a fixed $U$ :} We discuss here the role of the optimization of $\St(\ell, m)$ on disentanglement in the case of a classical AE loss ($\sigma = 0$).
 To do so, a matrix $\tU\in\St(\ell, m)$ is generated randomly\footnote{Using a random $\tU\in\St(\ell, m)$ can be interpreted as sketching the encoder map in the spirit of Randomized Orthogonal Systems (ROS) sketches (see~\cite{YangPilanci}).} and kept fixed during the training of the following optimization problem